-26.7 Using the Squid Cache Manager CGI Interface (cachemgr.cgi)
+26.7 Using the Squid cache manager CGI interface (cachemgr.cgi)

 The Squid cache manager CGI interface (cachemgr.cgi) is a CGI utility for displaying statistics about the memory usage of a running Squid process.
-It is also a convenient way to manage the cache and view statistics without logging the server.
+It also provides a convenient way to manage the cache and view statistics without logging the server.